 Objective

-Design a user-friendly, scalable workflow that enables admins in the logistics industry to apply for gate passes for multiple employees across different ports within a single, streamlined request process.
+Design a user friendly, scalable workflow that enables admins in the logistics industry to apply for gate passes for multiple employees across different ports within a single, streamlined request process.
 The goal was to reduce manual effort, improve accuracy and support real-world technical constraints such as API limitations and government system dependencies.

 Problem Overview